Trump set to give 2nd deposition in New York fraud lawsuit

-NEW YORK (AP) — Former President Donald Trump was expected to visit the offices of New York's attorney general Thursday for his second deposition in a legal battle over his company's business practices.
+Former President Donald Trump arrived at the offices of New York's attorney general Thursday for his second deposition in a legal battle over his company's business practices.

 The Republican was scheduled to meet with lawyers for Attorney General Letitia James, who sued Trump last year.
 Her lawsuit claims Trump and his family misled banks and business associates by giving them false information about his net worth and the value of assets such as hotels and golf courses.